Florida State Road 52: History

+The current Florida State Road 52 was established during the great renumbering of 1945, as a replacement for the original Florida State Road 210 from Bayonet Point to Dade City.
+Beyond Dade City, Old SR 210 continued along overlaps with today's US 301 to Lacoochee, Pasco and Hernando CR 575 to Ridge Manor, current SR 50 to Mabel, Sumter CR 469 to Center Hill, and Sumter and Lake CRs 48 and later CR 33 in Okahumpka.

 Former segments of SR 52, have included Roth Lane, in Saint Leo, and North 21st Street and Lock Street in Dade City.

 To address recent growth in Pasco County, SR 52 was realigned onto a 7 mi, four-lane, divided highway alignment south of the previous winding two-lane highway alignment through San Antonio and St. Leo, between I-75 and US 98 and US 301.
 It opened to traffic on February 17, 2023, costing $82 million.
 The former alignment was transferred to Pasco County as County Road 52 (CR 52).